Understand how our loan terms work and the things you should think about before you apply.

 If you’re accepted for a loan, you’ll usually agree to pay back interest on what you’ve borrowed.
 The amount of interest you’ll pay depends on the Annual Percentage Rate (APR).

-With our flexible loans, we offer a range from small unsecured loans starting from £1,000 to large unsecured loans of up to £30,000*.
+With our flexible loans, we offer a range from small unsecured loans starting from £1,000 to large unsecured loans of up to £40,000 for Nectar members, non Nectar members can borrow up to £25,000.

 You can choose to repay your loan over a term that suits you.
 Depending on how much you borrow, our terms range from 1 to 7 years.